zuoyanzhang/ZuoyanZhang.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
     I am currently a first-year PhD student at the <a href="https://cyclelaboratory.github.io">CYCLE Lab</a> at Hunan University under the supervisor Prof. <a href="https://yaozhujia.github.io">Jie Zhao</a>.
 I got my MEng degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University under the supervisor Prof. Shaozhong Guo in June 2024.
-My research interests span machine learning compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
+My research interests span machine learning system and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
 My research has been recognized with ASE, ISSTA.
 </div>
 <!-- I am currently a PhD student at Hunan University under the supervisor Prof. <a href="https://yaozhujia.github.io">Jie Zhao</a>.
 I got my MEng degree from the State Key Laboratory of Mathematical Engineering and Advanced Computing at Information Engineering University.
 My research interests span machine learning compilers and program analysis, with a particular focus on floating-point program error detection and automatic repair, as well as distributed parallel acceleration for large language model training.
 My research has been recognized with ASE, ISSTA.  -->